neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 The conditions that you acted out were: $v=2$ and $c=1$.

-***Q: Under the conditions that you acted out, use the model equations to determine which strategy has a greater net fitness in a population of all fighters.***

-***Q: Under the conditions that you acted out, use the model equations to determine which strategy has a greater net fitness in a population of all pacifists.***
+Under these conditions, let's use the model equations to determine which strategy has a greater net fitness in a population of all fighters.
+By doing so, we can determine whether (*under these conditions*) fighting is a **stable** behavior or a behavior that would be **invaded by** pacifist behavior.

-⏸️ PAUSE here for class-wide discussion

 ---
 > ⏳ 10

+***Q3: Under the conditions that you acted out, use the model equations to determine which strategy has a greater net fitness in a population of all pacifists.***

+***Q4: According to this evolutionary model, the fitness of the fighter phenotype (DOES / DOES NOT) depend on the behavioral phenotype of conspecifics.
+When conspecifics are all fighters, the average fitness of fighting is ________.
+When conspecifics are all pacifists, the average fitness of fighting is (ALSO / INSTEAD) ________. (choose one parenthetical option and fill in the blanks)***

 Consider a new set of conditions.
 For example, what about an environment in which there are more predators.
-In this environment, the cost of losing a fight is greater because if you are injured, you have a high probability of being eaten by a predator.
+In this environment, the cost of losing a fight may be greater because if you are injured, you have a high probability of being eaten by a predator.
 Consider that $v=2$ and $c=3$.

-***Q: In this different environment, where $v=2$ and $c=3$, which strategy has a greater net fitness in a population of all fighters?***
+***Q5: In this different environment, where $v=2$ and $c=3$, which strategy has a greater net fitness in a population of all fighters?***

-***Q: In this different environment, where $v=2$ and $c=3$, which strategy has a greater net fitness in a population of all pacifists?***
+***Q6: In this different environment, where $v=2$ and $c=3$, which strategy has a greater net fitness in a population of all pacifists?***

 ⏸️ PAUSE here for class-wide discussion

+---

 Game theory models like the pacifist : fighter model you have been considering, are often represented in the following tabular format.
 It is worth getting familiar with this way of representing game theory models.